varshini-svg/Digital-Image-Processing/README.md

 ---

 ### Key features
-• 	Modular design: Each algorithm is a self-contained module with tests and docs.
+-	  Modular design: Each algorithm is a self-contained module with tests and docs.
-• 	Reproducible results: Deterministic pipelines with config-based runs and seeds.
+- 	Reproducible results: Deterministic pipelines with config-based runs and seeds.
-• 	Benchmark-ready: Consistent metrics, plots, and side-by-side comparisons.
+-   Benchmark-ready: Consistent metrics, plots, and side-by-side comparisons.
-• 	CLI and notebooks: Quick runs via command line plus rich exploratory notebooks.
-• 	Extensible: Add new methods using a simple interface and config schema.

 ---